Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 Overall, foundry IPs are essential for semiconductor foundries to differentiate themselves in the highly competitive semiconductor manufacturing industry.
 They enable foundries to offer unique technologies, services, and solutions to their clients, ultimately driving innovation and progress in the electronics industry.

-5. `<b>MACROS</b> -  Macro is an essential component in the VLSI design cycle before the final packaged chip is ready to use.
+5. `MACROS` -  Macro is an essential component in the VLSI design cycle before the final packaged chip is ready to use.
 Macro cells are the memory cells and intellectual property that an analog design team has designed.
 To break down the understanding of macro cells, consider macro cells as pieces of logic blocks, mainly intellectual properties (IP), which can be used in a design without the need to building them from scratch.
 Thus, these memory cells are instrumental in reducing the total time for the design engineers that are required to complete their entire design.

 ![image](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/fe9ac562-fa98-48b8-a4b1-ac26f78898f4)